andylib/zf2-simple-crud/README.md

 Open your browser and goto your project-dir/zf2-simple-crud/index.php/

 Alternatively, You can follow the [ZendSkeletonApplication] (https://github.com/zendframework/ZendSkeletonApplication) installation.
-This application structure is based on it.
+The structure of this application is based on it.